Temple Emanu-El of West Essex

-History
+Synagogue history

 The congregation was founded by 11 families seeking a Reform Jewish service in the growing suburb of Livingston, New Jersey.
 By the fall of 1955, 56 families had been recruited and High Holy Days services were led by student Rabbi Milton Rosenfeld from the Hebrew Union College.
 In 1956, the congregation purchased a hot dog stand off Northfield Road as their permanent home.
 By 1961, ground had been broken at that location to build their own sanctuary, which was designed by architects Peter Blake and Julian Neski.
 The new building, with its soaring peaked roof, is a landmark in Livingston and evokes the Israelites' Tent of Meeting in the desert wilderness.
 Some visitors are said to think it looks like Noah's Ark.

 A major expansion of the building including a new main entrance, office space, the library, and the Holocaust Remembrance Center was completed in 2004.
-This campaign also included a new Early Childhood Center (ECC).
+This campaign also included a new Early Childhood Center.
 In 2005-2006, the congregation celebrated its 50th anniversary with year-long programs and events.
 Although smaller than most of the area congregations, it is known for its haimish attitude and welcoming atmosphere.
 During the Summer of 2011, the sanctuary was renewed, making it both more modern, and more comfortable.
 Some changes included a new sound system, bimah, ner tamid, and many new features.

-Temple Emanu-El is a member of the Union for Reform Judaism.
+Temple Emanu-El was a member of the Union for Reform Judaism, until its merger with Temple Sinai.

 In February 2017, The New Jersey Jewish News and the West Essex Tribune both reported that the congregation voted to disband at the end of June, and the temple's board is negotiating a merger with Temple Sinai in the nearby town of Summit.
 The Jewish News quoted from an email sent by the temple president that cited financial reasons for the decision.

-As of June 23, 2017, neither the temple's website nor its Facebook page had any apparent reference to the impending change.

 Social action

 With the creation of a Social Action Committee in 1964 and the hiring of Rabbi Peter Kasdan in 1971, Emanu-El established itself as a leader on social justice issues.
 Kasdan organized a nationwide Reform Jewish boycott of grapes in support of the United Farm Workers.
-The synagogue participated in rallies, marches, and programs on issues such as Soviet Jewry, Ethiopian Jews, Abortion Rights, and Vietnamese Boat People.
+The synagogue participated in rallies, marches, and programs on issues such as Soviet Jewry, Ethiopian Jews, Abortion Rights, and Vietnamese boat people.
 The congregation adopted and supported one Vietnamese family for years.
 In more recent years, issues such as Reform rights in Israel, Darfur, Gay & Lesbian rights, and Jewish genetic diseases have been at the forefront.